JohnAstro/sqlite_project/README.md

 # sqlite_project
-Creates a SQLite database with the provided csv files.
-The proper relations between the tables were implemented as well as adding and deleting entries through update.py
+Creates an SQLite database with the provided csv files.
+The proper relations between the tables were implemented as well as addition and deletion of entries through update.py, given a command in the terminal